Cash flow management guide: apps, payments, forecasts

 4. Enhance your invoices

 Enhanced invoicing removes barriers to payment and makes it easier for clients to pay you.
-The right software helps you get paid faster, even when clients tend to delay.
+The right invoicing software helps you get paid faster, even when clients tend to delay.

-With solid data, receipt capture, and streamlined approvals already in place, it's time to make your invoices as payable as possible.
+With solid data, receipt capture, and streamlined approvals already in place, it's time to make your invoices as payable as possible with the right invoicing software.
+Xero helps you invoice faster and chase payments less:

-- Mobile invoicing: Quote and invoice on the go from the Xero app
+- Mobile invoicing: quote and invoice on the go from the Xero app

-- Recurring invoices: Schedule regular invoices to send automatically
+- Recurring invoices: schedule regular invoices to send automatically

-- Automated reminders:Set up invoice reminders that chase payments while you focus on the business
+- Automated reminders:set up invoice reminders that chase payments while you focus on the business

-- SMS reminders: The Chaser app sends text reminders clients can click to pay instantly
+- SMS reminders: the Chaser app sends text reminders clients can click to pay instantly

-- Pay now buttons: Let clients pay in a few clicks directly from your invoice
+- Pay now buttons: let clients pay in a few clicks directly from your invoice

 5. Connect online payment options

+Connecting Stripe and GoCardless to Xero means you can get paid up to twice as fast.
 Businesses using these integrations get paid in an average of 12 days, compared to 30 days without them.

-- GoCardless: Collect one-off and recurring payments via direct debit
+- GoCardless: collect one-off and recurring payments via direct debit

-- Stripe: Accept card payments, Apple Pay, and Google Pay on the spot
+- Stripe: accept card payments, Apple Pay, and Google Pay on the spot

 Setting up Stripe and GoCardless takes just a few minutes from the payment services screen in Xero.